leofanky/project__1/README.md

 The system is split in a webapp and a client (for collecting the sensor data).

 Activities can be scheduled by an integrated scheduler.

+Project made by Leonardo Fanchini and Catalina Sagan.